damianhakert/damianhakert.github.io/source/_posts/2015-09-17-gitlab-announces-$4M-series-a-funding-from-khosla-ventures.markdown

 We'd like to thank our amazing community that has contributed major features, bug fixes, documentation updates and more than we can ever return.
 We owe GitLab's existence to your enthusiasm, drive, and hard work.
-Without our contributors belief in open source software, GitLab would be nowhere near where it is today.
+Without our contributors' belief in open source software, GitLab would be nowhere near where it is today.

-Thank you to our team, that has been working hard every single day and feels more like a highly distributed, international family than a company.
+Thank you to our team that has been working hard every single day and feels more like a highly distributed, international family than a company.
 We especially thank the [core team](https://about.gitlab.com/core-team) members that are paid by GitLab Inc: Robert Schilling, Hannes Rosenögger, Achilleas Pipinellis, Stan Hu, James Newton and Jeroen van Baarsen.

 _Want to help GitLab grow?
 [We're looking for people to work with us!](https://about.gitlab.com/jobs)_